UMassMIRSL/isce_docker_tools/uavsar_rtc_mlc/README.md

 ## Steps
 1. Install the docker image of ISCE (modified for RTC)
-  - download the Docker_Install folder from Box
+  - download the Docker_Install folder
   - unzip folder, cd into "Docker_Install" and run "docker build -t imgname ." where imgname is a custom name on the command line.
 This will install a Docker image on your system.
   - "docker image ls", and note the IMAGE ID value (copy/paste)
   - alternatively if we've put the image on the Docker repository, you may use "docker pull MIRSL/"